onsi/ginkgo/docs/NEW_INDEX.md

 })
 ```

-this will create a namespaced local temp dir and provides a convenience function for specs to access paths to the directory.
+this will create a namespaced local temp directory and provides a convenience function for specs to access paths to the directory.
 The directory is cleaned up after each spec.

 One nice thing about this approach is our ability to preserve the artifacts in the temporary directory in case of failure.
 A common pattern when debugging is to use `--fail-fast` to indicate that the suite should stop running as soon as the first failure occurs.
 We can key off of that config to change the behavior of our cleanup code: